Kuadrant/kuadrant-operator/doc/development.md

 ## Run as a local process

-Run local Kubernetes clusters using Docker container using [Kind](https://kind.sigs.k8s.io/) and deploy *all* dependencies in a single command.
+Run local Kubernetes cluster using Docker container using [Kind](https://kind.sigs.k8s.io/) and deploy *all* dependencies in a single command.

 ```shell
 make local-env-setup